httpwg/http-extensions/draft-ietf-httpbis-cache-digest.md

 # Acknowledgements

-Thanks to Adam Langley and Giovanni Bajo for their explorations of Golumb-coded sets.
+Thanks to Adam Langley and Giovanni Bajo for their explorations of Golomb-coded sets.
 In particular, see
 <http://giovanni.bajo.it/post/47119962313/golomb-coded-sets-smaller-than-bloom-filters>, which
 refers to sample code.